 At UofL Brown Cancer Center, we are at the forefront of discovering new, more effective multiple myeloma therapies.
 We're also leading the way toward advances in lowering the impact of the disease and its treatment on the body.

-Our team of experts in our Blood and Marrow Transplant Clinic are focused on myeloma.
+Our team of experts in our Blood Cancers, Cellular Therapeutics and Transplant Program are focused on myeloma.
 As one of the few comprehensive programs in the country, we continue to work every day to find new therapies for myelomas, a challenging and complex group of cancers.

 Our pathologists are specially trained to accurately diagnose and stage all types of myeloma, important for choosing the most effective treatment plan.